 Day 13: Skiing A-Basin (Day 2) and camping in Dillon

-On my final full day with the Sprinter, I wanted to ski A-basin again, so I headed there early and got a park right at the entrance.
+On my final full day with the Sprinter, I wanted to ski A-basin again so I headed there early and got to park right at the entrance.
 It was a lot quieter than our previous day there thanks to it being a weekday.
 I had fun skiing solo but the conditions weren’t as good as they had been previously, so I called it early and headed back to Dillon.
 I returned my ski gear at Christy Sports in Dillon (an awesome one-way service they offer) which was a bittersweet moment.
 I was so sad to let my gear go after the journey we’d been on together!

 I then headed for a camp spot I’d heard about and wanted to try.
 It wasn’t a totally legal spot, but seemed out of the way enough and had epic views, so I gave it a go.
 I took a hot shower, then hopped inside to make a delicious dinner of blackened fish, before winding down for my final sleep in the Sprinter.
 Luckily no one bothered me overnight 🙂